Hardwood Flooring 101

 Creating the perfect flooring for your home or business is a combination of your personal taste, style, and the choices you make.
 Understanding the language is a great way to start the conversation with us so we can help you achieve the look that fits your decor and your life.

-At Peachey®, our flooring is crafted from the finest Appalachian old-growth hardwoods of Ash, American Cherry, Birch, Hickory, Northern Hard Maple, Red Oak, White Oak and Northern Black Walnut.
+At Peachey®, our flooring is crafted from the finest Appalachian old-growth hardwoods of American Cherry, Hickory, Northern Hard Maple, Red Oak, White Oak and Northern Black Walnut.
 We also create flooring from Reclaimed lumber sourced from antique barns and buildings that have stood the test of time.

 Whether you choose to have your hand-crafted hardwood from a specific species or reclaimed lumber as your hardwood flooring, you’ll find that each offers its own unique characteristics, colors, and grain patterns.
 To find out more, please visit our Species page.